MicrosoftDocs/bot-docs/articles/bot-service-debug-channel-ngrok.md

     ```

     > [!NOTE]
-    > Please note that the port specified is the port your bot is running on.
+    > Note that the port specified is the port your bot is running on.
 You may use any localhost port you'd like.

 1. When **ngrok** starts, copy and save the public forwarding URL for later.